Iamvivek-gupta/interview/question.md

 In Node.js, their priority/order is:

 1. **`process.nextTick` → microtask (highest)**
-   - Runs right after current synchronous code, before any other microtasks or macrotasks.[1][2]
+   - Runs right after current synchronous code, before any other microtasks or macrotasks.

 2. **`Promise` callbacks (`then/catch/finally`) → microtask**
-   - Run after `process.nextTick` queue is emptied, before any timers or I/O macrotasks.[3][1]
+   - Run after `process.nextTick` queue is emptied, before any timers or I/O macrotasks.

 3. **`setImmediate` → macrotask (check phase)**
-   - Runs in the check phase, after microtasks are done and after the poll phase of the event loop.[2][1]
+   - Runs in the check phase, after microtasks are done and after the poll phase of the event loop.

 4. **`setTimeout` / `setInterval` → macrotask (timers phase)**
-   - Runs in the timers phase once the delay has elapsed, after microtasks and typically after `setImmediate` scheduled in the same tick.[3][2]
+   - Runs in the timers phase once the delay has elapsed, after microtasks and typically after `setImmediate` scheduled in the same tick.

 So typical execution order for a single tick is: